 Tens of thousands of dollars.

-If every medical malpractice victim had to come up with the kind of money necessary to pay numerous medical experts up front, a lot of victims would never have the opportunity to get what they deserve – and that’s not right.
+If every medical malpractice victim had to come up with the kind of money necessary to pay numerous medical experts up front, a lot of victims would never have the opportunity to get what they deserve.
+That’s not right or fair.

 We believe that every victim harmed by medical negligence should have the right to hold the careless doctor accountable and receive the compensation they’re entitled to.
 So, when you become our client, we cover the upfront costs of pursuing your claim: